DrChenziyan/deep_learning_tutorial/ViT/Swin-transformer_paperReading.md

     ```
 - Shift window for attention -- like the kernel moving in CNN, shift window provides the powerful connections among patches.
 Also, sharing
 - All query patches within a window share the same key set, which could facilitate memory access in hardware and have loer latency.
+- Patch Merging: Concateneating the features of each group of 2x2 neighboring patches and applying a linear layer on the 4C-dim concatenated features.
+And then using reduction to make the output dim to 2C-dim.

 ### 3. Model Architecture
     (B, 3, H, W)        -- input size